 With the advent of the new era and Big Data, the quality of disinformation efforts is determined by the basic quality criteria of data operations in general: “Volume, velocity, variety, veracity” (in terms of data consistency and accuracy).
 Their combination then creates a final quality, a new one, and that is virality.

 Operation Infektion lasted six years.
 A series of similar disinformation about Covid-19 lasted barely six weeks.
 However, the effectiveness was incommensurable.
 The reach of Operation Infektion was estimated by the then expert ( Bittmann) at hundreds of thousands of people.
-However, if one looks at the original AMWG report from 1987, you will find in Appendix E a list of the world’s media that have taken over and disseminated the narratives.
+If one looks at the original AMWG report from 1987, you will find in Appendix E a list of the world’s media that have taken over and disseminated the narratives.
 It is clear from it that the damage was many times higher.
-On the other hand, there are numbers about a single hoax about Bill Gates, one of many of its kind.
-Bill Gates’ contextually manipulated video was viewed by 25 million people in April alone, with up to 40,000 posts per day during the culmination of the campaign (an average daily increase of 18,000 new mentions per day).
+On the other hand, there are recent numbers about a single hoax about Bill Gates available, one of many of its kind.
+The “ Villain Bill Gates” contextually manipulated video was viewed by 25 million people in April alone, with up to 40,000 posts per day during the culmination of the campaign (an average daily increase of 18,000 new mentions per day).
 And we are talking about only one of the myriads of narratives created in the short period of the ongoing pandemic.